 Unlike DistroKid, RouteNote actually takes a 15% cut of any song royalties that you may receive.

-What that means is if any of your songs take off and start actually bringing in some cash, RouteNote will always be stripping you away of your hard-earned dollars.
+What that means is if any of your songs take off and start actually bringing in some cash, RouteNote will always be stripping you of your hard-earned dollars.

 To get a better idea of how much you stand to lose, learn how to find & use the best Spotify stream calculator so you can calculate potential royalty earnings based on the number of streams.